Menu

 “The telecommunications problems which plagued former Cape Bridgewater Holiday Camp operator Alan Smith continued to beset current owner Darren Lewis.”
 (GS-CAV Exhibit 410-a to 447 - See GS-CAV 414)

-It will be apparent to the reader if they click on the caption of Senator Len Harris they will learn Senator Harris was indeed a man who was concerned about Telstra's ailing network and the fact that the government was selling Telstra when the product they were selling was not Fit For Purpose.
+It will be apparent to the reader that if they click on the caption of Senator Len Harris, they will learn Senator Harris was indeed a man who was concerned about Telstra's ailing network and the fact that the government was selling Telstra when the product they were selling was not Fit For Purpose.

 illegally blanked out